tabdulradi/tabdulradi.github.io/_posts/courses/2015-10-27-distributed-computing-using-spark.markdown

 - Wednesday 14 October 2015 from 6pm to 9pm
 - Thursday 15 October 2015 from 6pm to 9pm

+## Course Location
+Mansoura, Egypt.
+(Venue name will be announced later).

 # Apply
 ## Note
 If you got accepted in [my "Structure & Interpretation of Computer Programs" course](http://abdulradi.com/courses/sicp-using-javascript-for-absolute-beginners.html), but you didn't show up.
 Please don't apply, you got blacklisted!